Check out this itinerary from past ILP volunteers that will help you make the most of your trip!

 Again, start out in the morning and take advantage of the "cooler" weather.
 Start out by going to a floating market.
 There are many floating markets you can chose from, but the most popular is about an hour to two hours outside of the city.
 You will need to arrange some transportation to whichever one you chose.
 The floating market can take up to half a day, so plan for it to take that long.
 You may want to pack some snacks as there aren't many eating places around.
 Again, you will get to enjoy all the souvenirs and unique presents you will find!

-This is just a weekend itinerary for Bangkok!There is a lot more do if you have time, but these will hit the most popular highlights!
-Make sure you take advantage of the cheap prices when you're at the markets!
+This is just a weekend itinerary for Bangkok, and there is a lot more do if you have time, but these will hit the most popular highlights!

 Do you want to teach English abroad?
+Do it!
 Check out how you can serve with ILP in Thailand below!